 The division is a leader in academic advising.
 Its programs are regularly studied by other universities each year, serving as models for the development of similar programs at other institutions.

 Multiple division advisers have received Penn State's Excellence in Advising Award and have been honored as outstanding advisers by the National Academic Advising Association (NACADA).
-The DUS Navigator: A Guide for Educational Planning received a NACADA Outstanding Institutional Program Award, and Eric White, executive director of the division, received NACADA's Virginia N. Gordon Award for Excellence in the Field of Advising.
-Other division advisers and advising programs have also won regional and national advising awards.
+The DUS Navigator: A Guide for Educational Planning received a NACADA Outstanding Institutional Program Award, and division advisers and advising programs have won regional and national advising awards.

 The division is widely recognized as an expert in the field of academic advising.
 For example, the Hewlett Foundation awarded the division a $150,000 two-year grant for its Discover House (residential living/learning community) General Education project.